Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 What’s the common misunderstanding about overcompensation?

 The most common misconception is that overcompensation shows a high level of self-confidence.
-It typically means the opposite in practice.
+In practice, it typically means the opposite.
 Although the conduct appears significant, the underlying assumption is insignificant: “If I don’t add extra value, I might not matter.”

 Telling yourself to “be confident” is rarely helpful for this reason.
 There’s no lack of confidence.
 It’s safe.
 Your system will continue to strive for control, success, or approval as a means of self-defence until you feel comfortable being flawed.